gklsan/activerecord-session_store/README.md

 provided, but any object duck-typing to an Active Record Session class with text `session_id` and `data` attributes is sufficient.

+Ruby 3 `RuntimeError (class variable @@silencer of ActiveSupport::Logger is overtaken by Logger)` fixed in v1.1.4 branch

 Installation
 ------------